Qinetik/anique/README.md

 ### Anique | A SolidJS UI Component Library

-Anique is a SolidJS UI component library which can also be used with Astro to strip extra javascript (not required) but it will provide extra performance boost.
+Anique is a SolidJS UI component library which can be used with Solid Start & SSR

 At the current moment, Anique is ready to be used in development mode.
-You won't get any bugs during development or building.
+You won't get bugs during development or building mostly.
 Anique works with SSR and is also very performant.

 #### Features